-Mr. Lovell also served as policy coordinator for the National Crime Prevention Council, where he worked with colleague organizations to develop and advocate for the Younger Americans Act, legislation designed to create the nation’s first federal youth policy.
-He also cofounded the National Youth Network, a partnership of over twenty national youth organizations with the Office of Juvenile Justice and Delinquency Prevention that seeks to strengthen the voice of young people with regard to youth violence and juvenile justice.
+Mr. Lovell began his career as policy coordinator for the National Crime Prevention Council, best known for its public advertising campaign featuring “McGruff the Crime Dog.”
+While working for McGruff he worked with colleague organizations to develop and advocate for the Younger Americans Act, legislation designed to create the nation’s first comprehensive federal youth policy.
+He also cofounded the National Youth Network, a partnership of over twenty national youth organizations with the U.S. Department of Justice that strengthened the voice of young people with regard to juvenile justice during the youth violence epidemic of the late 1990s.

 Subsequently, as director of public policy for Camp Fire USA, Mr. Lovell represented nearly 750,000 children and youth, advancing issues such as childcare and afterschool programs and leading Camp Fire USA’s efforts to secure federal funds to expand positive youth development programs.

 Mr. Lovell has an undergraduate degree from Georgetown University in international politics.
-He and his wife, Beth, have two daughters.
+He and his wife, Beth, have two daughters and a son.